rohith033/ImageLabeing/README.md

 ---

 Currently in training .
-<link href="https://huggingface.co/spaces/Rohith33/BearClassifiyer"> link to current state of the app <link>
+<a href="https://huggingface.co/spaces/Rohith33/BearClassifiyer"> link to the current state of app </a>